Women's March On Washington: 'We Are A Part Of America, So We Need To Be Out Here'

 Kendra Harkins sat on a blanket with her daughter, Amelia, in her lap.

 "It's snack time," she said, as Amelia ate crackers out of a plastic, spill-proof snack cup.
 Beena Patel, a friend of Harkins, sat beside the blanket.
-Both women attended the 2017 Women's March on Washington. "(Amelia) was in the same onesie," Patel said, "but she's a little taller now."
+Both women attended the 2017 Women's March on Washington. "[Amelia] was in the same onesie," Patel said, "but she's a little taller now."

 Attending the march is a tradition for their families now, Harkins said.
 "I'm trying to teach my daughter, even at a very early age, that this is a community that's important and we need to stick together and be strong together," Harkins said.